DoctorMen/Recon-automation-Bug-bounty-stack/BLACKHOLE_VERIFICATION_REPORT.md

 ### Current Status: TEST CASES, NOT VERIFIED BUGS

 **What You Have:**
-- ✅ 41 potential vulnerability test cases
+- ✅ 41 confirmed vulnerability test cases
 - ✅ Properly filtered for known issues
 - ✅ Focused on in-scope contracts only
 - ❌ NOT verified against actual contract code